What happens to water in a room at room temperature?

 For example, the air in the room might vary between 20 and 22 degrees C, but the water in the bottle might vary between 20.8 degrees C and 21.2 degrees C, depending on how quickly the ambient air temperature cycles back and forth.

-READ ALSO: What is the meaning of speech communication?
+READ ALSO: What is the current position of Indian economy in world?

 What is the room temperature of water at equilibrium?